 - An assessment by each side of how much each proposal will cost, and

 Following negotiations, if the parties are successful, an agreement will be reached and a Memorandum of Understanding (MOU) will be signed.
 The MOU will incorporate all of the changes in the employment relationship agreed to by the parties, including such items as wages, health insurance, working conditions, and discipline.
 Following ratification of the MOU by the union's membership, a formal contract or agreement will be signed and legislation enacted to provide any compensation and benefits agreed to by the parties.

-If, however, the parties are unable to reach agreement (i.e. declare an impasse), the Law provides a formal dispute resolution procedure for all state employee units except for State Police units and for the vast majority of members of the Security Services Unit, the Security Supervisors Unit and the Agency Law Enforcement Services Unit*.
-The procedure entails:
+If, however, the parties are unable to reach agreement (i.e. declare an impasse), the Law provides a formal dispute resolution procedure for all state employee units except for State Police units and for the vast majority of members of the Security Services Unit and the Security Supervisors Unit, and the Agency Police Services Unit.*